jaidetree/book-report/README.md

 ![Book Report in Atom Screenshot][screenshot]

-Book report provides a Clojure macro to format code into lessons.
-This library is most suitable for people creating repos to take notes, try examples, and solve exercise problems along with a Clojure book.
+Book Report provides a Clojure macro to organize topics, sections, notes, code, and evaluation results.
+Ideal for typing examples or solving exercises along with a programming book in Clojure.

-Lessons can be run within a file or individually within a REPL.
+Lessons can run within a file or individually within a REPL.

 ## Why